Octopussy: Filming

-Much later in the film, Bond steals a Mercedes-Benz saloon car at a depot defended by antagonist soldiers; as he tries to escape, he drives over barrier spikes which shred the vehicle's tyres and then manoeuvres his vehicle's bare wheels onto the rails to pursue Octopussy's circus train.
+Much later in the film, Bond steals Orlov's Mercedes-Benz at a depot defended by antagonist soldiers; as he tries to escape, he drives over barrier spikes shredding the tyres and then manoeuvres the car's bare wheels onto the rails to pursue Octopussy's circus train.
 During filming, the car had intact tyres in one scene so as to avoid any mishap.

 Stunt coordinator Martin Grace suffered an injury while shooting the scene where Bond climbs down the train to catch Octopussy's attention.
 During the second day of filming, Grace – who was Roger Moore's stunt double for the scene – carried on doing the scene longer than he should have, due to a miscommunication with the second unit director, and the train entered a section of the track which the team had not properly surveyed.
 Shortly afterwards, a concrete pole fractured Grace's left leg.
 The cyclist seen passing in the middle of a sword fight during the baby taxi chase sequence was in fact a bystander who passed through the shot, oblivious to the filming; his intrusion was captured by two cameras and left in the final film.
 Cameraman Alan Hume's last scene was that of Octopussy's followers rowing.
 That day, little time was left and it was decided to film the sunset at the eleventh hour.

-The Fabergé egg in the film is based on a real one; made in 1897 and which was called the Coronation Egg.
+The Fabergé egg in the film is based on a real one, made in 1897 and which is called the Imperial Coronation egg.
 The egg in the film is listed in the auction catalogue as being "The Property of a Lady", which is the name of one of Ian Fleming's short stories released in more recent editions of the collection Octopussy and The Living Daylights.

 In a bit of diegesis that "breaks the fourth wall", Vijay signals his affiliation to MI6 by playing the "James Bond Theme" on a recorder while Bond is disembarking from a boat in the harbour near the City Palace.
 Like his fictional counterpart, the real Vijay had a distinct fear of snakes and found it difficult to hold the basket during filming.